Of Ph.D.'s and Other Things.

 "I feel like I broke three bones, pierced a lung, and got one hell of a concussion.
 When do I get out?"
 James asked, staring at the heart rate monitor.
 It looked normal, and his I.V. was beginning to itch.

 "Your doctor said today, if you feel up to it.
 Grissom won't let you work tonight, but you're good for tomorrow," Nick said.
-James growled, but he rang for the nurse.
+James felt indignant, but he rang for the nurse.
 She took out the I.V., and smiled as she said he was good to leave.

 Nick threw a bag at him, and James saw it was full of clothes.